 Because the opportunity is rare to be in specially-created space with other women, expressly to celebrate the life you’ve lived so far, harvest its lessons, and make room for your deserving and rich road ahead!

-This retreat will accommodate a maximum of eight women (plus two Retreat leaders).
-We purposefully keep an intimate number to enable deep engagement with each woman’s life planning process.
+This retreat is designed for minimum of four and maximum of eight women.
+We keep groups intimate to enable deep engagement for each woman’s life planning process.

 Questions?
-We’re happy to chat.
-Click here to schedule an exploratory call with Sue.
+Happy to chat about the Retreat details.
+Click here to schedule a call with Sue.